Profiling

 If you're adopting Profiling in a high-throughput environment, we recommend testing prior to deployment to ensure that your service's performance characteristics maintain expectations.

-Node profiling is available starting in @sentry/profiling-node
+Node profiling is available starting in @sentry/profiling-node version 0.3.0.
+You have to have the @sentry/node (minimum version 7.44.1) package installed.

-npm install --save @sentry/node @sentry/profiling-node
+npm install @sentry/node @sentry/profiling-node --save

 To enable profiling, import @sentry/profiling-node, add ProfilingIntegration to your integrations, and set the profilesSampleRate.